adamllryan/notes/CSE3521 - AI Survey/11_bayesian_networks.md

 In a naïve bayes graph, edges represent a dependency.
 It does not imply cause and effect.
 Gray nodes are observed and white nodes are unknown .

 # Markov Models

-First order Markov models: Each layer depends on the last.
-Second order: Each layer depends on the past two layers.
-Hidden: Each layer depends on the last and also contains a hidden layer with unknown nodes.
+A Markov model is a sequential DAG.
+Each node depends on the last n nodes, where n is the order of the model.
+Markov models may also have a hidden layer, where our main sequence of nodes are now all unobserved.
+They each will depend on the next hidden node as well as an observed value, which previously was in the hidden node's place.

 # Maximum a posteriori
 We should choose the safest choice.
 If we flip a coin 10 times and 90% is heads, then we choose heads because it is the safest choice.